charles-typ/mind_ae_gam/how_to_yale.md

 ## Setup evaluation for GAM
 * *Please make sure that you shut down compute blades(/VMs) running other systems*

+* We assume you already have access to the control server.

 For GAM experiments, we need to change the directory to this repo:

 ```bash